jdr0bins0n/data146/project1.md

 ## 1

-__What is a package?
-What is a library?__
 A package is a space that organizes libraries in a distributable manner.
 Libraries organize a set of functions that make sense to be together.

-__What are the two steps you need to execute in order to install a package and then make that library of functions accessible to your workspace and current python work session?__

 The two steps you need to execute in order to install a package and then make that library accessible is to: